Updated May 3, 2022

 - Styptic powder or other blood-stop product- just in case!

 It’s important to make hoof evaluation and trimming as stress-free as possible for your residents, but what that looks like really depends on the individuals in your care and your sanctuary’s Philosophy of Care.
 In this section, we’ll discuss some of the different methods used for hoof trimming as well as their pros and cons.
 The lists of pros and cons are provided to give caregivers a starting point when considering the most appropriate method(s) for the residents in their care.
-It is up to each sanctuary and caregiver to decide how the potential benefits and risks of each method compare and to consider additional risks or benefits that are specific to their residents.
+It is up to each sanctuary and Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. to decide how the potential benefits and risks of each method compare and to consider additional risks or benefits that are specific to their residents.
 What works for one sanctuary may not work for another, and even within one sanctuary, what works well for one particular resident may not be the best option for another.